ToontjeM/ragdemo/README.md

 ### Demo setup
 #### Set up Postgres
-- Set up a new database in Postgres.
-I created a `./db` directory in case you want to run the Postgres instance isolated.
-You can create the new instance using `initdb --pgdata=$PWD/db --encoding=UTF8 --locale=en_US.utf8` and then start the new instance using `pg_ctl -D $PWD/db -l logfile start`
-- Create a new database using `CREATE DATABASE ragdemo;`
+- Set up a new database in Postgres using `CREATE DATABASE ragdemo;`
 - Install pgvector using the instructions on https://github.com/pgvector/pgvector and create the extension in Postgres using `CREATE EXTENSION vector`.
 - Install PL/Python using `apt install postgresql-plpython3` and create the extension using `CREATE EXTENSION plpython3u`.
 - run four pl python scripts, you may find these scripts under pl_python sub-directory